-S: I think that’s gonna grow and grow even more.
+S: I think that's gonna grow and grow even more.
 I think the stories side is gonna grow.
-I think the feeling of it doesn’t have to be perfect is gonna become more of a trend.
+The feeling of it doesn't have to be perfect is gonna become more of a trend.
 I think the realness, essentially.
-To be honest, it’s not a new trend.
-People love reality TV, they have done for years and years.
+To be honest, it's not a new trend.
+People love reality TV, which they have done for years and years.
 People like real life.
-I think probably that will continue and grow even more in 2020, would be the Instagram stories element.
+I think probably that will continue and grow even more in 2020, which would be the Instagram stories element.
 Instagram, I think, is gonna be the one that pretty much every single business will start to go oh I need to be on that.

 L: Get on it, yeah.

 S: Two years ago, I barely used Instagram, because I was business to business.
 It was like, you know what, my people aren't on there so I'm not really going near it now.
 Actually, it's probably where I spend most of my time.
 Now, also where I'm advising even if you're business to business, that's where you need to be seen.